samporapeli/superlist/README.md

 ## Benefits compared to traditional to-do lists
 - You don't have to know how big your task is.
 Just add subtasks if it turns out to be big.
 - Focus on what you are doing.
-There are lots of things you need to do, but the app only shows only the subtasks of the piece you are working on right now.
+There are lots of things you need to do, but the app only shows only the subtasks of the piece you are working on right now – yet keeps all your to-dos in one place.
 - When you are done with that thing, you'll get right back to where you were so you'll know what to do next.
 - If you get stuck with some item, break it down into smaller tasks.
-What if those smaller tasks stayed organized even when you have hundreds or thousands of them?
+What if those smaller tasks stayed effortlessly organized even when you have hundreds or thousands of them?
-- When looking at the bigger picture, the details (sub-subtasks) are hidden.
+- When looking at the bigger picture, the details (subtasks) are hidden so you don't have to stress about them.

 ## Tips for using
 - Try to break tasks down to 3–10 subtasks 👉.